wasertech/CodePilot/README.md

 ### Explain

-You can ask GitHub Copilot to explain something.
+You can ask GitHub Copilot to explain something, like navigating the shell.

 ```shell
 ❯ explain "how to navigate dirs"